Hisense PX3-PRO Projector Review

 Movies

-The Hisense PX3-PRO is a great projector for watching movies.
-It's bright enough for rooms with a few lights, and it's also bright enough to project bright and punchy colors, especially with its extremely wide color gamut.
-Its contrast is impressive, so it truly excels in darker rooms.
-It's also a fully featured projector with Dolby Vision, HDR10+, and Dolby Atmos support, making it very versatile.
+The Hisense PX3-PRO is an excellent projector for watching movies.
+It's bright enough for rooms with a few lights, and it also produces bright, punchy colors, especially with its extremely wide color gamut.
+Its contrast is great overall, so dark scenes have solid depth, and mid-bright content looks especially rich and dimensional.
+It's also a fully featured projector with support for Dolby Vision, HDR10+, and Dolby Atmos, making it very versatile.
 Unfortunately, its pre-calibration image accuracy is mediocre; those who care about accuracy will want to calibrate it for the best possible experience.

 Pros

-• Very good peak brightness, with bright and punchy colors.
+• Great peak brightness, with bright and punchy colors.

 • Ultra-short-throw capabilities, so you can place it very close to the wall or screen.